SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 ## Informed Consent Workshop

-The best outcomes I've been involved with were both _top down_ and _bottom up_.
+The best outcomes we've been involved with were both _top down_ and _bottom up_.
 Agility is a greater opportunity and challenge for the entire organization than training sponsors often realize at first.
 Let's get together with a cross section of senior management, HR, developers, and intermediate (e.g. project/program) managers and discuss the likely implications for your